jsam/fuseline/docs/for-developers/broker-api.md

 ```

 Periodic heartbeats let the broker know a worker is still active.
+The in-memory broker removes workers that fail to send a heartbeat
+before the timeout elapses.

 These endpoints map directly onto the `RuntimeStorage` interface used by
 `ProcessEngine`.
 Implementations can store data in a database, message